CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 # Popularity of songs shift with years of elections
 This Jupyter Notebook project analyzes songs data in the USA from spotify.
+## Introduction
+Our project is based on the shift of music genres, depending on non-election and election years from 2016-2023.

 ## Open Science Techniques Used
 - Open data set: Kaggle data we have found
 - Open data tools: Python
 - Open License: CC-BY